 However, they tapped into an incredibly expanding market, lifting several competitors at once: gaming.
 The boost provided to online gaming from coronavirus remains what analysts call “sticky.”

 Discord might provide the +50% return you’re looking for, but we suggest you conduct your own research or sit down with a professional advisor.
 Why not take a look at all of Freedom24’s upcoming IPOs and make a list?
-Be sure to check out our in-depth review covering all of Freedom24’s features, fees, and more.
+Or simply wait for any announcement from TradeStation and then decide which broker to use?
+It’s your call.

 FAQs about Discord IPO